If you are a homeowner who still receives walk-up mail delivery, perhaps the ultimate in convenience is installing a mail slot mailbox, which can be:

 To shop the largest inventory of residential mail slots, browse the selections available at The MailboxWorks, North America’s largest retailer of all types of mailboxes – commercial and residential.

-European Home Mail Slots – The MailboxWorks also offers European Home mail slots that resonate with a strong modern, contemporary design palate.
+European Home Mail Slots – The MailboxWorks also offers a European Home mail slot that resonates with a strong modern, contemporary design palate.
 These corrosion resistant stainless steel mail slots are handcrafted with a stunning satin-brushed finish and meet all USPS standards.
 Order your mail slot with a mail collection box for a complete mail slot system.

-Streetscape Mail Slots – Additionally, The MailboxWorks also features Streetscape’s Executive mail slots, which are handmade by artisans in the United States.
+Streetscape Mail Slots – Additionally, The MailboxWorks also features a Streetscape Executive mail slot that is handmade by artisans in the United States.
 The Streetscape Executive mail slots also meet USPS standards and feature a unique patina brass finish that requires no maintenance.
 No two of these brass mail slots are alike and all are packaged with an interior mail chute of solid brass to guide the mail delivery.
-Additionally, your house numbers can be custom-welded to the mail slot door to further customize your mail slot.
+Additionally, your brass house numbers can be custom-welded to the mail slot door to further customize your mail slot.